libriscv/libriscv/README.md

 ### Embedded libtcc

-When binary translation is enabled, the experimental option `RISCV_LIBTCC` is available. libtcc will be embedded in the RISC-V emulator and used as compiler for binary translation.
+When binary translation is enabled, the experimental option `RISCV_LIBTCC` is available. libtcc will be embedded in the RISC-V emulator and used as compiler for binary translation. `libtcc-dev` package will be required for building.

+## Game development example

+Have a look at [RVScript](https://github.com/fwsGonzo/rvscript).
+It embeds libriscv in a tiny example framework and automatically builds fully functional C++ programs for low latency scripting.